1100011Dawg/Obsidian_Dawson/School/IB ELA/ShakeSpeare.md

 Macbethś Wife
  - wants to assist Macbeth with his kindly nature
- - Wants to be full of direst cruelty(381), and tells Macbeth to look innocent but be a serpent(407) Banquo
+ - Wants to be full of direst cruelty(381), and tells Macbeth to look innocent but be a serpent(407)
+ - "Letting “I dare not” wait upon “I would,” Like the poor cat i’ th’ adage?"(504) insunating he is a coward and you need to be willi
+Banquo
 - The instruments of darkness tell us truth ... to betray (277)
 -